bentlemon/Procedual-Tiny-Town/README.md

 # Procedural Tiny Town with L-system
 ## Description
 A simple procedural little town!
-Uses L-system to branch out and get more of a "orgnaic" look to it!
+Uses L-system to branch out and get more of a "organic" look to it!

 ### Code
 Originally uploaded to Gitlab, only asset code is provided here!!